Quality matters when hiring for a big project. Call a Best Pick now!

 2. Mow your lawn the right way.

-If your lawn has any grass at all, it will need to be mowed in order to keep the grass healthy.
+Regardless of the type of grass you have, you need to mow your lawn regularly to keep it healthy.
 Mowing too frequently or to a too-short length can weaken the grass, while mowing less often may promote overgrowth.

 3. Install irrigation and drainage.

-South Florida isn’t a desert, so installing an automatic irrigation system may seem like overkill.
-But the reality is that a sprinkler system—even in South Florida—can work wonders to keep your yard healthy and beautiful all year (and with a minimum of effort on your part).
+Installing an automatic irrigation system may seem like overkill.
+But the reality is that a sprinkler system will keep your yard healthy and beautiful all year with only minimal effort.

 Don’t forget to include a drainage system to keep water from pooling and creating a swampy breeding ground for mosquitoes.
-An irrigation system pro will take your yard’s slope into account to design the perfect irrigation and drainage plan.
+An irrigation system pro will consider your yard’s slope to design the perfect irrigation and drainage plan.

 Benefits of Professional Lawn Care

-If you enjoy taking care of your lawn but don’t always have the time for it, talk to a professional landscaper.
-Choosing the right grass and maintaining a yard, even a small one, can be a daunting task for many people.
+Choosing the right grass and maintaining a yard, even a small one, can be daunting for many people.
+Talk to a professional landscaper if you enjoy taking care of your lawn but don’t always have the time for it.
 Fortunately, a professional lawn care company has the tools, experience, and time to keep your grass in good shape and your property looking its best.